Skip to main content

 Example clinical scenario

-A family attend clinic concerned because their five-year-old daughter’s development is delayed and she is displaying some autistic traits.
+A family attends clinic concerned because their five-year-old daughter’s development is delayed and she is displaying some autistic traits.
 On examination, you note that the child’s head circumference is above the 99th centile.
 Family history reveals that the mother had follicular thyroid cancer, and you note that she also has macrocephaly and multiple facial papules.

 When to consider genomic testing

-• mucocutaneous features;
+• mucocutaneous features, such as:

 • lipomas;